cortex-lab/Rigbox/README.md

 ## Acknowledgements

 * [GUI Layout Toolbox](https://uk.mathworks.com/matlabcentral/fileexchange/47982-gui-layout-toolbox) for code pertaining to Rigbox's UI
-* [Psychophsics Toolbox](http://psychtoolbox.org) for code pertaining to visual stimulus presentation
+* [Psychophsics Toolbox](http://psychtoolbox.org) for code pertaining to visual and auditory stimulus presentation
 * [NI-DAQmx](https://uk.mathworks.com/hardware-support/nidaqmx.html) for code pertaining to inerfacing with a NI-DAQ device
-* [TooTallNate](https://github.com/TooTallNate/Java-WebSocket) for code pertaining to using Java Websockets
+* [TooTallNate](https://github.com/TooTallNate/Java-WebSocket) for code pertaining to using Java Websockets to handle network communication between 'MC' and 'SC'.

 ## Contributing